azavea/summer-of-maps-website/page-about.md

 ___
 ## Program Timeline
-Although Summer of Maps Fellows complete project work for 12 weeks during the summer, the program is a year-round operation.
+Azavea Summer of Maps fellows complete project work for 12 weeks during the summer, but the program is a year-round operation.

 Early in the year, the [Azavea Data Analytics Team](https://www.azavea.com/services/data-analytics/) reviews nonprofit project proposals and selects a shortlist of projects that meet data requirements, have challenging geospatial analysis and geographic visualization needs, and will contribute meaningful impact to the nonprofit organization and the communities they serve.

-Then, student applicants submit their materials and candidates are interviewed.
+Then, students submit applications and candidates are interviewed.
 Qualified students are selected based on their skills and their desire to grow a career in geospatial data analysis.
 The top candidates are matched with challenging and meaningful projects and are awarded a paid fellowship position.

-Starting in the summer, each Summer of Maps Fellow manages two different nonprofit projects.
+Starting in the summer, each Summer of Maps fellow manages two different nonprofit projects.
 The fellows are paid a stipend for their work, in addition to the opportunity to learn from mentors and Azavea staff members.

 ### {{ site.fellowship.year }} Dates